Soon You Can Own a ‘Duplex/Triplex’ In LA – Build an ADU On Your Single-Family Lot

 Even if someone chooses to build an ADU or “guest house” from scratch (rather than a garage conversion), there are tremendous advantages as they already own the lot (no cost of land) and there are adjacent utilities available (electrical, plumbing, gas, etc) at their main residence.

-Value of Building an ADU as an investment
+Should I Build an ADU as an Investment?

 If you own a home and are interested in obtaining some rental income, building an ADU into a ‘duplex’ in Los Angeles is a great investment.
 There are obviously the up-front costs of construction, but you get much more in return.